 I’ve had a longstanding interest in taking happiness seriously as a goal for government and politics, as well as civil society and business, perhaps an effect of my encounters with Buddhism.
 This is a topic with a very long history – as I showed in ‘Good and Bad Power’, where I trace rulers’ interest in happiness back to ancient China, India and Greece.

 My fascination with the relationship between happiness and public policy began when I made an Analysis programme for Radio 4 on the subject in 1995.
 There were fascinating interviews with psychologists (notably Michael Argyle), and economists (notably Andrew Oswald), but I couldn’t get any interest from politicians or policy people.
 At Demos later that decade I started various pieces of work on the subject, which later materialised as the collection ‘The Good Life’.
 In the Cabinet Office I commissioned a research study on the state of knowledge on happiness and public policy - though perhaps out of cowardice we used the phrase ‘life satisfaction’ to make it more palatable when it was published in 2002.
 There was still very little engagement from politicians.
 I remember my then boss Tony Blair being quite baffled why we were doing this.
 Now it's fairly mainstream - from Jacinda Ardern's New Zealand to the UAE and Finland.

-But during the 2000s the momentum grew.
-I was quite closely involved in the OECD’s Beyond GDP programme for developing new indicators (led by Enrico Giovaninni), and spoke at their big events in Istanbul and Busan.
+During the 2000s the momentum grew.
+I was closely involved in the OECD’s Beyond GDP programme for developing new indicators (led by Enrico Giovaninni), and spoke at their big events in Istanbul and Busan.
 The Young Foundation collaborated with Richard Layard to try out policies for wellbeing in local government, including teaching resilience in schools.
 David Cameron while still in opposition took part in a couple of sessions with this programme, and later committed to making happiness an important theme of his government.
 The main result of this was the Office of National Statistics survey on wellbeing, which is at least a good starting point.
 What’s still missing is a serious approach to policy.
 I’ve written two recent pieces on this – one for the Oxford University Press Handbook on Happiness (published in 2013), and another for a Nef/Sitra publication.
 I argue that although there is strong evidence at a very macro level (for example, on the relationship between democracy and well-being), and at the micro level of individual interventions, what’s missing is good evidence at the middle level where most policy takes place.

 STRATEGY IN GOVERNMENT

 I remain convinced that governments badly need help in serving the long-term, and that there are many options for doing this better, from new structures and institutions, through better processes and tools to change cultures.
 Much of this has to be led from the top.
 But it can be embedded into the daily life of a department or Cabinet.
 One of the disappointments of recent years is that, since the financial crisis, most of the requests to me for advice on how to do long-term strategy well come from governments in non-democracies.
 There are a few exceptions - and my recent work on how governments can better 'steer' their society, prompted by the current government in Finland, can be seen in this new report from Demos Helsinki.

 JOINED UP GOVERNMENT